pluralsh/documentation/pages/getting-started/cloud-shell-quickstart.md

 ### Set up a Cloud Provider

-You now have two options.
-If you're just trying out Plural, you can have a free demo cluster on the house that will last for 6 hours.
-Just keep in mind that this option will be only available once.
+Choose the option to set up your Cloud Provider in the browser.
+Plural can be set up on AWS, GCP, or Azure.

 ![](</assets/cloud-shell-quickstart/image-2.png>)

-To set up with your own cloud provider, provide your credentials in the following screen.
+You can provide your credentials in the following screen.

 ### Set up a Workspace